mark-mcdermott/xin/docs/llm/rules/javascript.md

 # JavaScript and TypeScript Guidelines

 ## Purpose
-Defines JavaScript/TypeScript coding standards, React patterns, and Electron-specific best practices for Olite.
+Defines JavaScript/TypeScript coding standards, React patterns, and Electron-specific best practices for Xin.

 ## Application Context

-Olite is an Electron desktop application using:
+Xin is an Electron desktop application using:
 - TypeScript with strict mode
 - React 18+ with functional components only
 - Electron IPC for main/renderer communication